RGF-team/rgf/RGF/README.md

   1. The executable file for 32-bit Windows has been added.

+  2. Compilation with MinGW on Windows has been fixed.

-  2. `CMakeLists.txt` file has been added.
+  3. `CMakeLists.txt` file has been added.

-  3. Compilation on 32-bit Windows has been fixed.
+  4. Compilation on 32-bit Windows has been fixed.
      Also, compilation with newer MS Visual Studios has been added.

 ## June 2014